ChlamyMarburg/ChloroplastTools/parts/README.md

 <br>

 <p>
 These three Level 1 plasmids are subsequently combined with a Level 2 acceptor vector in a BsmBI Golden Gate reaction.
-The connectors selected during the Level 1 assembly determine the final order of transcription units in the multigene construct.
+The connectors selected during the Level 1 assembly determine the final order of transcription units in the multigene construct (Figure 7).
 </p>

-### Additional features: Reversing of Transcription Units
+## Additional features: Reversing of Transcription Units
 <p>
 Our modular cloning system also includes a set of reverse connectors that allow the orientation of transcription units to be switched.
 This is particularly important because natural 3′UTRs often lack strong termination signals, leading to read-through transcription.
 Such read-through can produce antisense RNA that interferes with the expression of neighboring genes.
 By inverting the direction of transcription units, this issue can be circumvented.
 Additionally, homology parts for plastome integration have been designed with an inversion option for all available integration sites as well.
 </p>